Ifycode-extension/buuks-express-api/README.md

 # Buuks API
 "Buuks" instead of "books"...
 Another angle 😉 The API allows a user to interact with a database made for storing books.
-API is able to do the following: CRUD operations for books, User signup, authentication (and basic authorization), PDF file upload to Cloudinary.
+API is able to do the following: CRUD operations for books, User signup, authentication (and basic authorization), PDF file upload to Cloudinary and uses zod for resource validation.
 More descriptive explanations in the sections below.

 ## API design and usage